Sedona Wineries, Wine Bars and Breweries: the best way to unwind after a day of hiking

 We ended up finding a bottle that we couldn’t live without and took it home with us.

-And there are even more wineries and breweries in nearby Jerome, Cottonwood, and Page Springs (these 3 plus Sedona are known as the Verde Valley), and Prescott, making this a great place to enjoy some great hiking and some great local booze.
+And there are even more wineries in nearby Jerome, Cottonwood, and Page Springs (these 3 plus Sedona are known as the Verde Valley), and Prescott, making this a great place to enjoy some great hiking and some great local booze.

 They are 100% worth the trip over there and have recently become an AVA region for wine!